nguyentran0212/iegems-website/_draft/dawnx.md

 Edit: forgot to mention: this IEM is quite insensitive.
 I need quite a bit higher volume level than usual.
 That said, R3 Pro II handles this IEM easily.

-## Impression

-Yeah, I was shocked to see how high the treble of Dawn-X on graph.
-It does not sound like it has a lot of 6kHz.
-I'm hunting for harsh music to test, but can't get the harshness to become overbearing.
-So, either my rig is not right, or the EST treble is indeed built different :dt880smile:

-You are right, there is a sense of softness from top of bottom.
-Not soft like "fuzzy" or blurry, but soft like not rigid.
-Cantor definitely feels more glass-like rigid in comparison.
-But it's fine.
-I like both.
-But the presentation of Dawn-X feels less "try hard", if that makes sense to you.

 ## Description of accessories plus my opinion